 The discussion was very rich and some key points strongly emerged:

-- cultural workers, due to the strong precarisation within the sector for years, need a strong social security to protect them;
+- Cultural workers, due to the strong precariousness within the sector for years, need a strong social security to protect them;

 - Solidarity funds needs to be activated in order to support especially those smaller cultural organizations that make the social tissue vibrant, an example being the one promoted by the European Cultural Foundation;